HighSchoolHacking/GLS/.github/ISSUE_TEMPLATE/Command_request.md

 ---
 name: Command request
-about: You'd like a command or set of commands to be added to GLS.
+about: You'd like a command or set of commands to be added to Budgie.
 ---

-> 👋 Hi friend, thanks for filing an issue on GLS!
+> 👋 Hi friend, thanks for filing an issue on Budgie!
-See [this issue](https://github.com/general-language-syntax/GLS/issues/629) for an example of the fields all filled out.
+See [this issue](https://github.com/budgielang/budgie/issues/629) for an example of the fields all filled out.

 ## Command: `proposed command`